sudeepmahato16/airbnb-clone/README.md

 # Airbnb Clone

-This is an Airbnb clone built using Next.js, TypeScript, Tailwind CSS, MongoDB, Mongoose, NextAuth and Leaflet.
+This is an Airbnb clone built with Next.js, TypeScript, Tailwind CSS, MongoDB, Prisma, Next auth, Leaflet and many other technologies.

 ## Features